jayrambhia/LithoGifSearch/README.md

 Since it was not really necessary to create a separate component for EditText at the moment, I have directly added it in the column as a child.
 EditText is a litho widget which renders android's EditText.
 We need to listen to EditText updates so I created an interface `onQueryUpdateListener` and passed it as a prop to HomeComponent.
-It has an '@OnEvent(TextChangedEvent.class)' method which when hooked to `EditText.textChangedEventHandler()`, it will start giving you updates.
+It has an `@OnEvent(TextChangedEvent.class)` method which when hooked to `EditText.textChangedEventHandler()`, it will start giving you updates.

 Even for the RecyclerView, we do not require a separate component but I have created it since I was doing some testing